7 Creative Marketing Ideas (and Examples) For Your 2022 Strategy

 In fact, meme ads that are really bad probably get just as much attention, if not more, than those that are really good.

-Current, a fintech company offering 100% mobile banking, does well at incorporating memes into their ad strategy.
+Current, a fintech company offering 100% mobile banking, does well at incorporating memes into their digital ad creative strategy.
 Gen-Z and Millennials compose their primary target audience, and the content reflects that.

-They combine creative memes with what appears to be user-generated versions as well, which adds a feeling of authenticity.
+They combine creative marketing memes with user-generated versions as well, adding a feeling of authenticity.

 Employee advocacy has become a huge talking point.
 That’s especially true with the rise of a number of high-profile instances of Gen-Z workers sharing viral social media content about their employers.
 And the varied responses from employers.